 ‘But you said your husband doesn’t know where my son is either.’

 ‘No, but – after you’ve come all this way, the least we can do is to try and find out.’

 ‘Nothing’s wrong, is there?’
 Lillian asked anxiously.
 ‘Andrew is all right?’

 The other woman gave a short bitter laugh.
 ‘Oh yes, he’s all right.
 Nothing much has gone wrong for Andrew since the day he set foot in Italy.’

-Not knowing how to respond to the acrimonious tenor of this observation, Lillian said nothing.
+Not knowing how to respond to this acrimonious remark, Lillian said nothing.

-‘Well, anyway,’ Mrs Marini resumed in a tone that seemed to convey a hint of an apology for her lapse of poise, ‘I’ll try to get hold of my husband and call you back later, if I may.
+‘Well, anyway,’ Mrs Marini went on, ‘I’ll try to get hold of my husband and call you back later, if I may.
 It probably won’t be until this evening, since there isn’t a telephone in the house they’re converting.
 Will it be convenient if I call you between seven and eight?’

 Lillian assured her that it would and gave her the name of the hotel and her room number.

 ‘You have my sympathy, Mrs Rutherford.
 I know what it’s like to feel cut off from your family,’ the woman said, unexpectedly, just before she hung up.